SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 ##### MyBinder.org

+Using the mybinder.org service is completely voluntary and you are responsible for any information that you may add to mybinder.org.
+The reference to the mybinder.org service is not an endorsement of the mybinder.org service.

 The `mybinder.org` service does not require prior registration.
 To launch the notebook, follow
 [this link](https://mybinder.org/v2/gh/SAP-samples/teched2020-INT260/master?filepath=exercises%2Fex1-DAR%2Fteched2020-INT260_Data_Attribute_Recommendation.ipynb).

-In our experience, it takes up to five minutes to launch the notebook.
+It may take up to five minutes to launch the notebook.

 Sessions on this free service can be terminated after a [brief period of inactivity](https://mybinder.readthedocs.io/en/latest/faq.html#how-long-will-my-binder-session-last).